Backup and Restore Data

 -

-From any backup within the last four weeks, which has been backed up incrementally every so many hours, as per your preference.
+From any bucket backup within the last four weeks, which has been backed up incrementally every so many hours, as per your preference.

 -